gaenseklein/repfiles/help/repfiles.md

 - show_hidden: defaults the hidden files filter - default true
 - auto_close_after_open: closes the filemanager after opening file - default true
 - show_filter_block: shows filter configuration under fileview - default true
-- filefonts: use different icons for files (like for mp3, jpg...)
+- filefonts: use different icons for files (like for mp3, jpg...) - default true
+- nerdfonts: use nerdfonts¹ icons to differentiate files. only active with filefonts true. default false

 to change this options you can either edit your settings.json or from inside micro-command-line - for example `> set repfiles.show_ignored false` to not show ignored files by git as default

+### ¹ nerdfonts
+to make use of nerdfonts you have to manualy install a [nerd font](https://www.nerdfonts.com/) or compatible font. if nerdfonts is active it uses the filemanager2-icon.lua to get the right icon for the file

 ## theming